Functional Decor Makes Your Home Both Efficient and Attractive

 Because we all have to see what we’re doing, we need interior lighting.
 And if bright overhead lights aren’t your thing, it’s splendidly easy to cast a more nicely-diffused light with floor or table lamps.
 You’ll find plenty of options used or new at all types of stores.

 You can also hand-pick a simple table lamp in a variety of available colours.
-Or opt for something more delicate and natural-looking with this classy vintage style tulip pleated lamp.
+Or opt for something more delicate and natural-looking with this classy scalloped lamp.
 Either type of base would match many different decor styles with its light wood base and white shade.

 3. Salt Lamps